The Good, the Bad, and the Ugly: Pros and Cons of Living in Camas, Washington

 Camas doesn't have a personal income tax because Washington state doesn't levy one.
 However, residents pay a combined state and local sales tax of approximately 8.4%, along with property taxes that vary by neighborhood.

-Which city has the worst crime rate?
+Which city has the worst crime rate in Washington?

 Tacoma and Seattle tend to have higher crime rates compared to the rest of the state.
 However, crime is often localized to specific neighborhoods, and many areas within these cities remain safe and family-friendly.